Albany Medical College Virtual Anatomy Lab

 Rotate and remove the left thorax and the sternum to expose the right thorax.

-You will now add the components of the intercostal vascular and nerve supply.
+You will now add the components of the intercostal vessels and nerves.

-Add the intercostal arteries and observe their connection to the descending thoracic aorta.
+Add the intercostal arteries and observe their communication with the descending thoracic aorta.

 Add the azygos vein, the hemiazygos vein, the accessory hemiazygos vein,the right superior intercostal vein and the posterior intercostal veins.
 Note that all of these veins ultimately drain into the azygos system, which empties into the superior vena cava (SVC).